1. Logged activities

 Sitecore support engineer (who is not a member of the organization) logs in to your organization or app to help resolve a technical issue.

-In the following example, we'll show the audit logs that are created when an organization admin, Jane, performs certain actions in a Sitecore Cloud Portal organization.
+The following example shows the audit logs that are created when an organization admin, Jane, performs certain actions in a Sitecore Cloud Portal organization:

 Jane invites John to the Sitecore Cloud Portal organization, assigning him the Organization User role and the user role in a CDP app.